gecdfoz/GECD/README.md

 - [YaRrr!
 The Pirate’s Guide to R](https://bookdown.org/ndphillips/YaRrr/)
 - [The Tidyverse in Action](https://evamaerey.github.io/tidyverse_in_action/tidyverse_in_action.html): a flipbook for data wrangling and plotting and modeling | made with Xaringan
 - [A Crash Course in the R Programming Language](https://billpetti.github.io/Crash_course_in_R/)
+- [rainbowrite](https://github.com/richfitz/rainbowrite): Port of lolcat to R, providing a drop-in improved cat, warning and stop function.

 #### Estilo de código